{{ summaryHeading }}

 FAQ:

-Is 90 percent attendance good enough?
+Is 90% attendance good enough?

-Should excused absences be counted?
+Should excused absences be included?

 How are half days and tardies handled?